sablier-labs/docs/docs/concepts/16-glossary.md

 ### Tranched Model

-A Lockup [distribution model](#distribution-model) with a streaming in discrete tranches.
+A Lockup [distribution model](#distribution-model) with streaming in discrete tranches.

 ### Unlock Amounts